Utena - Sailor Moon

 Did years of work on anime for a younger audience distort Ikuhara’s sense of anime humor?
 Is that why Utena’s comedy episodes contrast so jarringly with the serious episodes?

-Small stuff: The sailor senshi are “chosen”, like Utena’s duelists.
+Small stuff: Utena takes Sailor Moon’s knife-point noses and makes them more prominent.
+The sailor senshi are “chosen”, like Utena’s duelists.
 Tuxedo Mask’s cape is lined with red like Dios’s.
-A theme of Sailor Moon is controlling people through their romantic desires—not a big difference from sexual desires.
+A motif of Sailor Moon is controlling people through their romantic desires—not a big difference from sexual desires.
 Utena’s astronomy references might be inspired by Sailor Moon.
 The color purple is associated with evil.
 Plants are evil surprisingly often (compare Anthy watering her roses).
 In episode 30, Wakaba tells Utena “If you’re so uptight—” and the scene cuts to a teacher saying “you’ll never fall in love.”
 It echoes an event in Sailor Moon episode 2, where Chiba Mamoru (still a stranger) tells Usagi that she’ll never get a boyfriend that way.
 Is it a genre trope that I don’t know, or is it a direct reference?
 The locket in episode 42 reminds me of Juri’s locket, both in its meaning and its effect when destroyed.
+Saionji’s “I’ve got you!” in the episode 25 duel is from Sailor Moon episode 139; see Saionji’s television world.

 characters